geforcefan/ercanakyuerek.de/src/content/posts/writing-a-roller-coaster-simulation/7-curve-nodes/index.md

 Now we move on to the more interesting part: **interpolation between the left and right curve nodes**.

-> **Note:** For now, we only interpolate the **position**, not the orientation.
-This means direction changes will be hard instead of smooth.
-This is intentional.
-We will fix this later when things start to matter.

 To find the **left and right nodes**, we use the **binary search helper** we just built:

 ```typescript